 The approach I take to ensure I have a productive week involves mapping out the activities for the week on Sunday evening.
-These activities include attending lectures and equivalent tutorials and lab sessions, revising and working on assignments, meetings with academic and non-academic members of staff, extracurricular activities and part-time work.
+These activities include attending lectures and equivalent tutorials and lab sessions, revising and working on assignments, meetings with academic and non-academic members of staff, extracurricular activities, and part-time work.

 I spend the weekend doing any extra bit of work I may have from the week.
 I also make sure to get enough rest.

-I appreciate that different students have different methods of staying on top of their uni work, and your typical week or day may be different from mine, having a schedule makes it easier to excel at university.
+I appreciate that different students have different methods of staying on top of their university work, and your typical week or day may be different from mine, having a schedule makes it easier to excel at university.

 Godson - Student Ambassador experience

 Working as a student ambassador is a terrific way to improve personal and professional skills, be a part of a vibrant community of students and staff of the university who and earn money while you study.

 The role is one of the most important jobs at the university because you are usually the first face prospective students and parents see when they visit the university when you visit their school or meet them at a recruitment event.
 This means that the first impression they have of the university will usually depend on how you communicate with them.
 Student ambassadors work at university Open days, where they help staff members by giving tours of the campus, accommodation, and subject facilities.
 There are also opportunities to give presentations about your experience as a student to visitors, talking about your subject at a subject stand, welcoming visitors and signing them into the event and many more.

 Apart from the big open days, student ambassadors can work at mini open days, UCAS and higher education fairs, visit schools to give talks about life at university, and guide school students around campus on school visits.
 You can also help during different activities at your respective schools of study depending on demand from your lecturers.